rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 No context receiver for 'arrow.core.raise.Raise<in.rcard.arrow.raise.testing.DomainError>' found.
 ```

 Nothing more true.
-Unfortunately, we can't build our own instance of the `Raise<E>` type.
+Unfortunately, we can't build our instance of the `Raise<E>` type.
 So, we need to use what the Arrow library gives us.
 One handful approach is to transform the `Raise<E>.() -> A` function in a more manageable `() -> Either<E, A>` function.
 Arrow gives us all the builders to create wrapped types from a function with a `Raise<E>` context, so let's use them:

 ```kotlin
 val actualResult: Either<DomainError, PortfolioId> =